-- Measure from the end of the preceding trench frame to the turn location and mark this measurement on the top of the piece that must be cut on the outside of the turn. - □ Mark half of the turn angle on both side of that mark making sure to mark down the sides of the drain with a square.
+- □ Set out all channels leading up to the turn. - Measure from the end of the preceding trench frame to the turn location and mark this measurement on the top of the piece that must be cut on the outside of the turn. - Mark half of the turn angle on both side of that mark making sure to mark down the sides of the drain with a square.
 Only square o ffthe top frame or board because the bottom is sloping and will not give a proper cut line.